zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/applying-machine-learning/applying-machine-learning.md

     ![Query result showing what the table data set looks like](images/lab-5e-step-1-substep-4.png " ")

-    **NOTE:** Unlike the movie sales data, we now have a single row per customer and you can see that in the column **insufficient\_funds\_incidents** there are single numeric values determining the status of this column.
+    > **Note:** Unlike the movie sales data, we now have a single row per customer and you can see that in the column **insufficient\_funds\_incidents** there are single numeric values determining the status of this column.

 5. Run the following query to show that the column contains only four values: